INRIA/zelus/readme.md

 - `zelus`: the standard libraries
 - `zelus-gtk`: additional libraries that depend on lablgtk (only built if lablgtk is installed)

-The build automatically detects if sundialsml is installed and update the librairies accordingly.
+The build automatically detects if sundialsml is installed and updates the librairies accordingly.

 ## Citing Zelus